CCAE Executive Director

 South Coast Section, Huntington Beach Adult School

-Steve has worked 19 years in K-AE education.
-Ten of those years have been in Adult Ed as an administrator.
+Steve has worked 22 years in K-AE education.
+Steve worked one year as an evening adult school computer skills instructor before becoming an administrator.
+His last fifteen years have been in Adult Ed administration.
 As an administrator Steve has overseen CTE, ASE, ABE, ESL, and Community Education.
-Currently, Steve is the Principal of the Huntington Beach Adult School as well as the district’s independent study high school and the community day school.
-Steve has also been involved with CCAE since the very first year he moved into Adult Ed and has held both chapter and section level positions.
-He and his wife, Michele, have three children in live in South Orange County.
+Currently, Steve is the Principal of the Huntington Beach Adult School.
+Steve has been involved with CCAE since the very first year he moved into Adult Ed and has held both chapter and section level positions.
+Steve also serves as ACSA Region 17’s Adult Education representative to the ACSA Adult Education Council and as a board member on the California Consortium for Independent Study.
+He and his wife, Michele, have three children and live in South Orange County.

 Southern Section, San Bernardino Adult School